Employee Wellbeing and Productivity

 Return to work support

-The impact of COVID-19 on Australian businesses can be both positive or negative.
+The impact of COVID-19 on Australian businesses has been both positive and negative.
 Some businesses, such as supermarkets and certain manufacturers – whilst having to deal with unprecedented supply chain issues – will ultimately thrive.
-Whereas other businesses, such as restaurants or retailers, may be struggling to survive.
-What is clear however is all Australian employers will be managing their way through a situation never before experienced, with employees that are uncertain around their future.
+Whereas others, such as restaurants or retailers who have taken a heavy hit during lockdown restrictions, are now struggling to recover.
+Australian employers will be managing their way through a situation never before experienced, with employees that are uncertain about their future.

 Our team of specialists in workers’ compensation are supported by over 350 allied health professionals across Australia focused on achieving exceptional Return to Work or Redeployment outcomes.